EscaperX/EscaperX.github.io/content/posts/csapp.md

 <!--more-->

-# update log
+## update log
 **Prelude**: The notes provided here are not simply copied from the textbook.
 I select topics that suprise me, focusing on comparing the different explanations or examing practical applications.
 So I would omit many conventional definitions and derivations.
 I wil be very happy if these notes assist you in comprehending various concepts or understanding the underlying reasons.

 9.12: My reading of chapter 2 is over.
 Here's my lab repository: [link](https://github.com/EscaperX/CSAPP).
+9.13: Update some notes when doing lab1
+9.14: Lab1 finished

-# Representing and Manipulating information
+## Representing and Manipulating information

-## Two's-Complement Encodings
+### Two's-Complement Encodings

 The definition in the book is new to me:
 > For vector $\overrightarrow{x} = {x_{w-1}, x_{w-2}, \dots, x_0}$: